lihiopp/Signatural/README.md

 ###### current errors & future tasks:
 1. Need to check out example.py of versign and figure what -1 / 1 stand for.
-2. Decide whether to use a converter's API or install Ghostscript.
+2. Decide whether to use an eps converter's API or install Ghostscript.
+3. Install python 64bit version - and install torch package.
-3. Can't install versign & fitz at home because of problems with installing torch.
+4. Try to install versign & fitz at home.
-4. Create GUI using c#
+5. Create GUI using c#
-5. Store & run server in microsoft cloud.
+6. Store & run server in microsoft cloud.